Rob Thomas (musician): 2004–2007: ...Something to Be and Exile on Mainstream

 On April 19, 2005, Thomas began his solo career with the release of ...Something to Be which debuted at number 1 on the Billboard 200 album chart.
 The album included several songs that the other Matchbox Twenty members had rejected, such as "I Am An Illusion".
 The album was more pop than Thomas's Matchbox Twenty work, adding quirks like sampling and loops.
 It earned two Grammy nominations, for Best Male Pop Vocal Performance and Best Solo Rock Vocal Performance.

 His first single from the album, "Lonely No More", reached number six on the U.S. Billboard Hot 100 chart.
 The single debuted in the top 10 of the Australian ARIA singles chart on the week of April 4, 2005.
 The second single, "This Is How a Heart Breaks", went gold in the US and hit the top 50 in Australia.
 The third single, "Ever the Same", became a top five Adult Contemporary hit.

 On October 5, 2005, he started his first solo tour, the Something to Be Tour.
 In the summer of 2006, Thomas toured with Jewel and Toby Lightman.
 In September 2006, Thomas's solo effort received more exposure when ABC started using the song "Streetcorner Symphony" in promotional ads for its popular Thursday night lineup.
 This song was subsequently released as a single.

 In January 2007, Thomas released a single entitled "Little Wonders" from the soundtrack to the Disney animated feature, Meet the Robinsons.
 "Little Wonders" reached No. 5 on the Mediabase Hot Adult Contemporary chart.
 Thomas was featured on the June 14, 2007, episode of the long-running PBS series Soundstage.

 Thomas reunited with his Matchbox Twenty bandmates in 2007.
 Gaynor had left the band, leaving only four of them.
-They decided to release a greatest hits album with a few new songs.
-They had so much fun collaborating that the new release, Exile on Mainstream, included six new songs.
+They decided to release a greatest hits album, Exile on Mainstream, which included an additional six new songs.
 The album released three singles: "How Far We've Come", "All Your Reasons", and "These Hard Times".
 The album debuted at number 3.